Ride a horse in a regional park

 Duder Regional Park

-- Closed due to ground conditions and farming operations between 1 July and 30 September.
+- Closed from 1 July to 30 September due to ground conditions and farming operations.

-- Horses not permitted on beaches or the shell bank.
+- Horses not allowed on beaches or the shell bank.

 - Access from the car park is through the old stockyard on the right-hand side of the kauri dieback hygiene station.